-opinion of market value and an estimated remstatement cost for insurance purposes.

-Matters for a solicitor or licensed con nveyancer
+Matters for a solicitor or licensed conveyancer

-None.
+The access road/path appears to be shared.
+The completing conveyancer should verify rights of access and liability in respect of future maintenance.6

+The titles can be checked to confirm the exact extent of the feu and position of the boundaries.

-Estimated reinstatement cost for insu urance purposes
+Estimated reinstatement cost for insurance purposes

-£260,000 (TWO HUNDRED AND SIXTY
+TWO HUNDRED AND THIRTY THOUSAND POUNDS (£230,000).

-te calculated by using a rate per square metre based on information

-provided by Building Cost Information So ervice (BCIS).
+It should be noted this sum is an estimate calculated by using a rate per square metre based on information provided by Building Cost Information Service (BCIS).

 Valuation and market comments

-£235,000 (TWO HUNDRED AND THIR TY FIVE THOUSAND POUNDS).
+TWO HUNDRED AND FIFTEEN THOUSAND POUNDS (£215,000).

-, i ver recent months due to increasing interest rates and changing economic

-nonths have seen a stabilisation in interest rates however and ongoing

-activity is articipated.
+There has been a downturn in activity in some sectors of the property market due to changing legislation and the changing economic circumstances.
+Recent months have seen some stabilisation of the interest rate and the interest rises of recent years and ongoing activity is anticipated.

-Signed Security Print Code [441710 = 7205]
+Signed Security Print Code [529856 = 8352] Electronically signed

-Electronically signed

 Report author Gary P Duff

 Company name DM Hall LLP

-Address The Oban Times Building, Corran Esplanade, Oban, Argyll, PA34
+Address The Oban Times Building, Corran Esplanade, Oban, Argyll, PA34 5PX

-5PX

-Date of report 15th April 2024
+Date of report 25th October 2024

-Property Address Address 5 CAIRNBAAN LEA, CAIRNBAAN, LOCHGILPHEAD, PA31 8BA Seller's Name MRS DOROTHY KNIGHT PER GILLIAN McNEILLY Date of Inspection 8th April 2024 Property Details Property Type X House Bungalow Chalet Purpose built maisonette Coach Studio Converted maisonette Purpose built flat Converted flat Tenement flat Flat over non-residential use Other (specify in General Remarks) Property Style X Detached Semi detached Mid terrace End terrace Back to back High rise block Low rise block Other (specify in General Remarks) Does the surveyor be e.g. local authority, m elieve that the property was built for the public sector, Yes X No nilitary, police?
-Flats/Maisonettes onl Approximate Year of Tenure X Absolute Ownership Leasehold Ground rent £ Unexpired years Accommodation Number of Rooms 1 Living room(s) 3 Bedroom(s) 1 Kitchen(s) 1 Bathroom(s) 2 WC(s) 0 Other (Specify in General remarks) Gross Floor Area (ex cluding garages and outbuildings) 87 m2 (Internal) 104 m2 (External) Residential Element (greater than 40%) X Yes No Garage / Parking / Outbuildings Single garage Available on site? □ Double garage ▼ Parking space □ No garage / garage space / parking space ▼ Yes □ No Permanent outbuildin ngs: No permanent outb uildings.
+Property Address Address 8 DUNANS ROAD, CAIRNBAAN, LOCHGILPHEAD, PA31 8UH Seller's Name Rebecca Park Date of Inspection 11th September 2024 Property Details Property Type House X Bungalow Chalet Purpose built maisonette Coach Studio Converted maisonette Purpose built flat Converted flat Flat over non-residential use Other (specify in General Remarks) Property Style □ Detached X Semi detached Mid terrace End terrace □ Back to back High rise block Low rise block Other (specify in General Remarks) Does the surveyor be e.g. local authority, m elieve that the property was built for the public sector, Yes X No nilitary, police?
+Flats/Maisonettes onl ly Floor(s) on which located No. of floors in block Lift provided?
+Yes No No. of units in block Approximate Year of Construction 1992 Tenure X Absolute Ownership Leasehold Ground rent £ Unexpired years Accommodation Number of Rooms 1 Living room(s) 3 Bedroom(s) 1 Kitchen(s) 1 Bathroom(s) 1 WC(s) 0 Other (Specify in General remarks) Gross Floor Area (ex cluding garages and outbuildings) 80 m2 (Internal) 91 m2 (External) Residential Element ((greater than 40%) X Yes No Garage / Parking / Outbuildings Single garage Available on site? □ Double garage ▼ Parking space □ No garage / garage space / parking space ▼ Yes □ No Permanent outbuildings: No permanent outbe uildings.